Maritime Transport Act 1994

 You could also call this:

-"Getting compensation if you're hurt on a ship due to someone else's fault"
+"Getting compensation if you're hurt on a ship due to another ship's fault"

-If you are on a ship and you get hurt because of the fault of two or more ships, the owners of those ships are responsible.
+If you are on a ship and get hurt because of the fault of two or more ships, the owners of those ships are responsible.
 You can claim damages from any or all of the ship owners.
-The ship owners are jointly and separately liable, which means you can sue one, some, or all of them.
+The ship owners still have the right to defend themselves in court and to limit how much they have to pay.

 This text is automatically generated.
 It might be out of date or be missing some parts.
 Find out more about how we do this.